pyeventsourcing/kurrentdbclient/README.md

     $ make fmt

+### Making changes

 Tests belong in `./tests`.

 Code-under-test belongs in `./esdbclient`.

 Edit package dependencies in `pyproject.toml`.

-Update installed packages (and the `poetry.lock` file) using the following command.
+Update the `poetry.lock` file, and the project's virtual environment, using the following command.

     $ make update-packages